bookofproofs/bookofproofs.github.io/_sources/history/20th-century/samarskii.md

 * Samarskii was honoured for his contributions with the award of the Lenin Prize in 1962.
 * In 1982 Samarskii was appointed as head of the department of Computational Methods in the Faculty of Computational Mathematics and Cybernetics.
 * Samarskii was the first to study the diffusion chaos phenomena.
-* Samarskii was married to a medical doctor from Uzbek whose father was an expert in mechanics and a member of the USSR Academy of Sciences.
 * We have already mentioned some honours which were given to Samarskii.
 * Samarskii died following a long and difficult illness.